perlsheperd/perlsheperd/README.md

 # SYNOPSIS

-Welcome to my professionally focused Github.
+Welcome to my professional and client focused Github.
 You will find only private repos here.

 I am a full stack Perl developer, but do only as much non-Perl as need to get back into the Perl.
 I initially prefer some project-based gigs, this is mutually benefical for me and the client.
 Once a client relationship is established, I find it mutually beneficial to have a monthly service contract of 10-15 hours/mo.
 Rates are negotiable, but start at $85/hr.

+I participate in the wild world of open source development as [OODLER577](https://github.com/oodler577) and the exciting world of coastal ocean modelling via [wwlwpd](https://github.com/wwlwpd).

+My open source CPAN portfolio is available on MetaCPAN under user [OODLER](https://metacpan.org/author/OODLER).

 # SERVICES